rhel-labs/learn-katacoda/sql-server-ubi/step3.md

 `podman run --name mssqlDB0 --hostname=mssqlcontainer0 -d -v /var/mssql/scripts:/var/opt/mssql/scripts -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=RedHat1!' --cap-add cap_net_bind_service -p 1400:1433 -it mcr.microsoft.com/mssql/rhel/server:2019-latest`{{execute T2}}

-At this point, there should be a container up using the root user, and SQL Server should also be running using non-root (*mssql*) inside this container.
+At this point, there should be a container up and running, and SQL Server should also be running using non-root (*mssql*) inside this container.

 To confirm this, run the *podman ps* command in the root context -